alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

         [Test]
         public void TestWaitForObjectToNotExist()
         {
-            altUnityDriver.WaitForObjectNotBePresent(By.NAME, "Capsulee", timeout: 1, interval: 0.5f);
+            altDriver.WaitForObjectNotBePresent(By.NAME, "Capsulee", timeout: 1, interval: 0.5f);
         }

     .. code-tab:: java

         @Test
         public void TestWaitForObjectToNotBePresent(){
-            AltFindObjectsParams altFindObjectsParameters=new AltFindObjectsParams.Builder(AltUnityDriver.By.NAME,"Capsulee").build();
+            AltFindObjectsParams altFindObjectsParameters=new AltFindObjectsParams.Builder(AltDriver.By.NAME,"Capsulee").build();
             AltWaitForObjectsParams altWaitForObjectsParameters=new AltWaitForObjectsParams.Builder(altFindObjectsParams).build();
-            altUnityDriver.waitForObjectToNotBePresent(altWaitForObjectsParams);
+            altDriver.waitForObjectToNotBePresent(altWaitForObjectsParams);
         }

     .. code-tab:: py

         def test_wait_for_object_to_not_be_present(self):
-            self.altUnityDriver.wait_for_object_to_not_be_present(By.NAME,"Capsuule")
+            self.altDriver.wait_for_object_to_not_be_present(By.NAME,"Capsuule")

 ```